lekritz/road-rage/README.md

 ## License application

-Copyright (C) 2023 Henryk Popioɫek
+Copyright &copy; 2023 Henryk Popioɫek

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; GPL-2.0-only